saidsef/k8s-nifi-cluster/README.md

 - 1x Secrets (basic auth username/passowrd: `admin:admin`)
 - 1x Ingress (access endpoint)

-> Important: If this is exposed to public remeber to update `username/password`.
+> Important: If this is exposed to public remeber to update the default `username/password`.

 ## Services